taskschd1145/Barcode/README.md

 This will generate barcode images based on the data in `main.txt`.

-After the prompt "Done." is displayed, the generation is complete
+When the terminal prompts "Done.", the generation is complete

 ### Step 4: View the Generated Images